Rastafari: Language and symbolism

 Rastas make wide use of the pronoun "I".
-This denotes the Rasta view that the self is divine, and reminds each Rasta that they are not a slave and have value, worth, and dignity as a human being.
+This denotes the Rasta view that the self is divine, and reminds each Rasta that they are not a slave and have value, worth, and dignity.
 For instance, Rastas use "I" in place of "me", "I and I" in place of "we", "I-ceive" in place of "receive", "I-sire" in place of "desire", "I-rate" in place of "create", and "I-men" in place of "Amen".
 Rastas refer to this process as "InI Consciousness" or "Isciousness".
 Rastas typically refer to Haile Selassie as "Haile Selassie I", thus indicating their belief in his divinity.
 Rastas also typically believe that the phonetics of a word should be linked to its meaning.
 For instance, Rastas often use the word "downpression" in place of "oppression" because oppression bears down on people rather than lifting them up, with "up" being phonetically akin to "opp-".
 Similarly, they often favour "livicate" over "dedicate" because "ded-" is phonetically akin to the word "dead".
 In the early decades of the religion's development, Rastas often said "Peace and Love" as a greeting, although the use of this declined as Rastafari matured.

-Rastas often make use of the colours red, black, green, and gold.
-Red, gold, and green were used in the Ethiopian flag, while, prior to the development of Rastafari, the Jamaican black nationalist activist Marcus Garvey had used red, green, and black as the colours for the Pan-African flag representing his United Negro Improvement Association.
+Rastas widely use the colours red, black, green, and gold.
+Red, gold, and green appeared in the Ethiopian flag, while the Jamaican black nationalist Marcus Garvey had used red, green, and black as the colours for his Pan-African flag.
 According to Garvey, the red symbolised the blood of martyrs, the black symbolised the skin of Africans, and the green represented the vegetation of the land, an interpretation endorsed by some Rastas.
-The colour gold is often included alongside Garvey's three colours; it has been adopted from the Jamaican flag, and is often interpreted as symbolising the minerals and raw materials which constitute Africa's wealth.
-Rastas often paint these colours onto their buildings, vehicles, kiosks, and other items, or display them on their clothing, helping to distinguish Rastas from non-Rastas and allowing adherents to recognise their co-religionists.
-As well as being used by Rastas, the colour set has also been adopted by Pan-Africanists more broadly, who use it to display their identification with Afrocentricity; for this reason it was adopted on the flags of many post-independence African states.
-Rastas often accompany the use of these three or four colours with the image of the Lion of Judah, also adopted from the Ethiopian flag and symbolizing Haile Selassie.
+The colour gold is often included alongside Garvey's three colours; it has been adopted from the Jamaican flag, and may be interpreted as symbolising Africa's mineral and resource wealth.
+Rastas often paint these colours onto their buildings, vehicles, and kiosks, or display them on their clothing, helping Rastas to recognise each other.
+Rastas often accompany these three or four colours with the image of the Lion of Judah, also adopted from the Ethiopian flag and symbolizing Haile Selassie.